s27297/NAIproject/README.md

+# if you want to test models with connection to application you nead :
-to connect to application you should run two projects in webstorm which can be found by links https://github.com/s27297/projektTFN https://github.com/s27297/projektTBK and start database on mongodb on Port 27017:27017 but this canspend a lot of time also you need to run script,py in this repositorium
+connect to application you should run two projects in webstorm which can be found by links https://github.com/s27297/projektTFN https://github.com/s27297/projektTBK and start database on mongodb on Port 27017:27017 but this canspend a lot of time also you need to run script,py in this repositorium

-if you want to test only algoritm you can download project and run script1.py
+# if you want to test only algoritm you can download project and run script1.py
+# if you want to test work of algoritms together  you can download project and run script2.py

+#  In the following text you can find all needed actions

+# to run script1.py you need to do following actions
-# To run python code you need to install 5 libriaries
+# To run python code in scripts you need to install 5 libriaries
 # scikit-learn,nltk,pandas,flask,flask-cors
 # !pip install scikit-learn
 # !pip install nltk